gwannon/ideasRoleras/Bandageless/02System.md

 |17-18|Add a d8 item.|
 |19-20|Add a d10 item or a bottle of embalsing chemicals.|

-If you're not sure what you'll get with the looting roll, you can roll a d20 on the following table.
+If you are not sure what you will get with the looting roll, you can roll a d20 on the following table.

 There are no cursed items in all museum rooms, only those containing relics, marked with an ankh (&#9765;) on the "Room Theme or Function Table."